Best Practices Guide

 - Linking to a reserve item is preferable to creating a copy of the item.
 Since linking does not involve appropriating content but is simply pointing the student to an item, copyright doesn’t actually come into play.
 You can link to anything you want without having to obtain permission.

-- If you wish to place material on electronic reserve, please contact Savannah Marlow.
+- If you wish to place material on electronic reserve, please contact Linda Sizemore.
 The staff will locate a full text copy of the item for you, obtain the necessary usage permissions and pay any usage charges, and provide a link to it or load the item directly into your Blackboard course shell.